jared-henry/dark-humor/the-absurd-logistics-of-a-considerate-suicide.md

 But this was the first time I'd tasted the gun oil.

-It was a cheap little revolver.
+It was a cheap little 38.
 Five rounds.
 Hollowpoint.
-Hornady Critical Defense in .38 special.
+Hornady Critical Defense.

 The kind of Saturday night special you put into your coat pocket when you live in a hotel where all the parking lot lights are busted.